jacobhtkh/shopping-cart-exercise/README.md

 npm install -g typescript ts-node
 ```

-Check for successful typescript module install by running the command and seeing the options without an error.
+Check for a successful typescript module install by running the command and seeing the options without an error.

 ```bash
 tsc —help